 - Cut off and discard the darkest part of the leeks and any tough outer leaves so that you are using just the light coloured parts, which are sweeter.
 Cut the leeks lengthways into quarters, and wash thoroughly, as the upper parts often have mud inside the layers.
 Then cut the leeks into small pieces, and add to the saucepan.

 - Peel the potatoes, cut them into small pieces, and add to the saucepan.
 Wash the stick of celery, chop it into small pieces and add to the saucepan.
-Continue sweating the vegetables for about five to ten minutes.
+Continue sweating the vegetables for about 5 to 10 minutes.

-- Mix the boullion cubes in a mug of hot water, and add to the saucepan.
-Add the rest of the water - about two more mugs-full.
+- Mix the bouillon cubes in a mug of hot water, and add to the saucepan.
+Add the rest of the water: about two more mugs-full.

 - Add a little grated nutmeg, crushed garlic, a bay leaf, and salt and pepper to taste (remember that the bouillion is already a bit salty).
-Simmer the soup for about twenty minutes.
+Simmer the soup for about 20 minutes.

 - Blend the soup in a food processor with a hand mixer, or otherwise mash it in to a smooth, thick mixture.

-- If you are intending to use all the soup immediately, add about half a pint of milk or cream, plain Greek-style yogurt or creme fraishe.
+- If you are intending to use all the soup immediately, add about half a pint of milk or cream, plain Greek-style yogurt, or creme fraiche.